mwcraig/ccd-as-book/_build/01-03-Construction-of-an-artificial-but-realistic-image.md

 A dark frame (or dark image) is an image taken with the camera shutter closed.

-The function below simulates dark currrent only, i.e. it does *not* simulate the read noise that is a part of any actual dark frame from a CCD.
+The function below simulates dark current only, i.e. it does *not* simulate the read noise that is a part of any actual dark frame from a CCD.

 Note that the simulation dark image looks noisy even though it doesn't include read noise.
 This is because the number of electrons generated obey a Poisson distribution.